Franz Graf von Wimpffen: Military career

 Promoted Generalmajor in 1838, he was given command of a brigade in Trieste.
-Von Wimpffen was made commander of a division of II Army Corps in Italy in 1846 with the rank of Feldmarschall-leutnant (Lieutenant-Field-Marshal in the Imperial and Royal Austrian Army).
+Wimpffen was made commander of a division of II Army Corps in Italy in 1846 with the rank of Feldmarschall-leutnant (Lieutenant-Field-Marshal in the Imperial and Royal Austrian Army).
 He distinguished himself in the 1848 campaign at Vicenza and Custoza.
 Later, in the Papal States he compelled by bombardment the surrender of Bologna and Ancona.

-In October 1849 von Wimpffen was named Civil and Military Governor of Trieste and Governor of the Küstenland (Coastal Lands), the region that included the Istrian Peninsula, with the rank of Feldzeugmeister (General of the Artillery in the Austrian Army).
+In October 1849 Wimpffen was named Civil and Military Governor of Trieste and Governor of the Küstenland (Coastal Lands), the region that included the Istrian Peninsula, with the rank of Feldzeugmeister (General of the Artillery in the Austrian Army).

-Upon the resignation of Hans Birch Dahlerup in August 1851, von Wimpffen was named his successor as Oberkommandant der Marine ('High Commander of the Navy' or Provisional Commander-in-Chief of the Imperial and Royal Navy).
-During his tenure the development of the naval base of Pola was accelerated and the naval school at Fiume now Rijeka (Croatia) was converted into the Austrian Naval Academy.
+Upon the resignation of Hans Birch Dahlerup in August 1851, Wimpffen was named his successor as Oberkommandant der Marine ('High Commander of the Navy' or Provisional Commander-in-Chief of the Imperial and Royal Navy).
+During his tenure, the development of the naval base of Pola was accelerated and a new Imperial and Royal Naval Cadet School at Fiume (now Rijeka, Croatia) was planned to be built there.

-In September 1854, von Wimpffen was dismissed as Oberkommandant der Marine by Emperor Franz Josef against the advice of his military advisers.
-Von Wimpffen instead took command of I Army Corps.
+In September 1854, Wimpffen was dismissed as Oberkommandant der Marine by Emperor Franz Josef against the advice of his military advisers.
+Wimpffen instead took command of I Army Corps.
 He was succeeded as Head of the Navy by Archduke Ferdinand Maximilian of Austria, the younger brother of Franz Josef.

-However well he had performed as Administrative Head of the Navy, von Wimpffen was known in military circles as "the General who had never won a battle".
+However well he had performed as Administrative Head of the Navy, Wimpffen was known in military circles as "the General who had never won a battle".
 In the Second Italian War of Independence in 1859, after the defeat at Magenta on 4 June, he seconded the decision of Gyulai, the Austrian commander, to retreat across the Mincio to Mantua, leaving Milan and all of Lombardy to the Sardinians and French.
-Gyulai was dismissed on 16 June by Franz Josef, who assumed command of the field army with von Wimpffen in command of the Cavalry.
+Gyulai was dismissed on 16 June by Franz Josef, who assumed command of the field army with Wimpffen in command of the Cavalry.

-At Solferino (24 June 1859), von Wimpffen and his men fought valiantly, but the Austrians were defeated.
+At Solferino (24 June 1859), Wimpffen and his men fought valiantly, but the Austrians were defeated.
 The carnage of the battle was so severe that it was soon followed by an armistice and then peace negotiations.

-In 1861 von Wimpffen was retired with the rank of Generalfeldzeugmeister (Field Marshal of the ordnance /Field Marshal of artillery in the Austrian Army) and became an Imperial and Royal Advisor to the Emperor of Austria.
+In 1861, Wimpffen was retired with the rank of Generalfeldzeugmeister (Field Marshal of the ordnance /Field Marshal of artillery in the Austrian Army) and became an Imperial and Royal Advisor to the Emperor of Austria.

 He died on 26 November 1870 at Görz (now Gorizia), and was buried at the crypt of the Eichberg castle chapel, in Austria, together with his wife.

-marriage and children
+Marriage and children

-On 5 October 1825 he married Maria Anna (Marianne) Cecilia Bernhardine Freiin von Eskeles, who converted from Judaism to Catholicism, in Hietzing, Austria.
+On 5 October 1825, he married Baroness Maria Anna Marianne Cecilia Bernhardine von Eskeles (1802-1862), who converted from Judaism to Catholicism, in Hietzing, Austria.
 She was born at the Palais Eskeles, Vienna, Austria, on 2 March 1802, daughter of Bernhard von Eskeles and wife Caecilie (Zipperche) Itzig, from whom she inherited a fortune in stocks and bonds, and died in Munich, Bavaria, on 10 August 1862.